 Adolescents ages 15-24 account for nearly half of the 20 million new cases of STD's each year.
-Today, four in 10 sexually active teen girls have had an STD that can cause infertility and even death.
-Also, though rates of HIV are very low among adolescents, males make up more than three-quarters of HIV diagnoses among 13- to 19-year-olds.
+Today, two in five sexually active teen girls have had an STD that can cause infertility and even death.
+Also, though rates of HIV are very low among adolescents, males make up more than 80 percent of HIV diagnoses among 13- to 19-year-olds.
 STDs often have no obvious sign or physical symptom, so regular screenings are critical.
 The most effective way to prevent STDs is to abstain from sexual activity; if teens are having sex, they should be using a condom correctly and with every sexual act.

 Check out these resources for adolescent STD services: